While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I did some research.

 This insectivore eats mosquitoes, moths, and beetles.
 The little brown bats live in most of North America.

-They will find any place to roost during the day, such as trees, caves, and rocks.
+They will find places to roost during the day, such as trees, caves, and rocks.
 In winter, this bat hibernates in caves.
 Their lifespan is from 6 to 7 years.

 Northern Long-eared Bat